 693A Critical Approaches to North African Literature

-This seminar explores the dialogue between North African literature and critical theory since the 1950s.
-We will consider how writers engage with and contest prevailing theories of memory, nationalism, gender, language, ethnicity, subjectivity and trauma.
-Among the writers we will study are Kateb Yacine, Assia Djebar, Albert Memmi, Driss Chraibi, Albert Cossery, Yasmina Khadra, Leila Sebbar, Ahlam Mosteghanemi and Boualem Sansal.
-Reading knowledge of French is highly recommended; class discussions will be conducted in English.
+This seminar will address the dialogue between North African literature and critical theory since the 1950s.
+We will consider how writers from Egypt, Tunisia, Morocco, and Algeria engage with and contest prevailing theories of memory, nationalism, transnationalism, gender, language, ethnicity, subjectivity and trauma.
+Among the writers we will study are Kateb Yacine, Hélène Cixous, Jacques Derrida, Assia Djebar, Albert Memmi, Driss Chraibi, Tahar Ben Jelloun, Rachid Boudjedra, Hisham Matar, Albert Cossery, Yasmina Khadra, Leila Sebbar, Ahlam Mosteghanemi and Boualem Sansal.
+Students with working knowledge of French and/or Arabic are encouraged to read texts in the original when possible; all works are available in English translation and class discussions will be conducted in English.

 693D Truth in Representation